Men at Work: Origins

-The nucleus of Men at Work formed in Melbourne around June 1979 with Colin Hay on lead vocals and guitar, Ron Strykert on bass guitar, and Jerry Speiser on drums.
-They were soon joined by Greg Ham on flute, sax and keyboards, and then John Rees on bass guitar, with Strykert switching to lead guitar.
+The nucleus of Men at Work formed in Melbourne around June 1979 with Colin Hay on lead vocals and guitar, Ron Strykert on bass guitar and Jerry Speiser on drums.
+They were soon joined by Greg Ham on flute, sax and keyboards and then John Rees on bass guitar, with Strykert switching to lead guitar.
 Hay had immigrated to Australia in 1967 from Scotland with his family.
 In 1978, he had formed an acoustic duo with Strykert, which expanded by mid-1979 with the addition of Speiser.
-Around this time as a side project, keyboardist Greg Sneddon (ex-Alroy Band), a former bandmate of Jerry Speiser, together with Speiser, Hay and Strykert, performed and recorded the music to "Riff Raff", a low budget stage musical, upon which Sneddon had worked.
+Around this time as a side project, keyboardist Greg Sneddon (ex-Alroy Band), a former bandmate of Jerry Speiser, together with Speiser, Hay and Strykert, performed and recorded the music to Riff Raff, a low budget stage musical, on which Sneddon had worked.

-Hay asked Greg Ham to join the group, but Ham hesitated, as he was finishing his music degree.
+Hay asked Greg Ham to join the group, but Ham hesitated as he was finishing his music degree.
 Ultimately, he decided to join the band in October 1979.
-John Rees, a friend of Jerry, joined soon after.
-The name Men At Work was thrown into the hat by Colin Hay, and was seconded by Ron Strykert, when a name was required to put on the blackboard outside The Cricketer's Arms Hotel, Richmond.
+John Rees, a friend of Speiser, joined soon after.
+The name "Men At Work" was thrown into the hat by Hay, and was seconded by Ron Strykert, when a name was required to put on the blackboard outside The Cricketer's Arms Hotel, Richmond.
 The band built a "grass roots" reputation as a pub rock band.
 In 1980, the group issued their debut single, "Keypunch Operator" backed by "Down Under", with both tracks co-written by Hay and Strykert.
-It was "self-financed" and appeared on their own independent, M. A. W. label.
-Australian musicologist, Ian McFarlane, felt the A-side was "a fast-paced country-styled rocker with a clean sound and quirky rhythm".
+It was self-financed and appeared on their own independent M. A. W. label.
+Australian musicologist Ian McFarlane felt the A-side was "a fast-paced country-styled rocker with a clean sound and quirky rhythm".
 Despite not appearing in the top 100 on the Australian Kent Music Report Singles Chart, by the end of that year the group had "grown in stature to become the most in-demand and highly paid, unsigned band of the year".

 In July 1980, the band performed at the second "Rock Against Racism" concert at the Northcote Town Hall in Northcote, Melbourne, along with bands including the Aboriginal band No Fixed Address and Ross Hannaford's Lucky Dog, and feminist circus troupe Wimmin's Circus.